jlaso/node-rest-api-demo/readme.md

 ## installation

-so .. clone the repo and
+So .. clone the repo and ...

 ```
 npm install